Unlock your property’s potential with home equity loans in Costa Rica

 The appearance and cleanliness of your home or property are some of the factors in determining whether or not a lender will be interested in funding your loan.

-To prepare for our site inspection, make sure your house is clean, clutter-free, and freshly cut grass.
+To prepare for our site inspection, make sure your house is clean, clutter-free, and has freshly cut grass.
 (Remember: You only get one chance at a first impression!)

 There is no fee for site inspections within the Central Valley/ Greater Metropolitan Area (GAM).